 Addressing Bullying

 Because of the legal requirement regarding confidentiality of student records, the principal or designee may not be able to report specific information to the targeted student’s parent/guardian about any disciplinary action taken.
 If the incident cannot be resolved at the building level, the principal or designee shall request assistance from the district.
-If in an investigation a principal or principal’s designee found that a student knowingly made a false allegation of harassment, intimidation or bullying, that student may be subject to corrective measures, including discipline.
+If, in an investigation, a principal or principal’s designee finds that a student knowingly made a false allegation of harassment, intimidation, or bullying, that student may be subject to corrective measures, including discipline.

 Further information can be obtained from the HIB Compliance Officer:

-• The public has the right to request records in compliance with RCW 28A.320.160.
-Requests for disclosure of public records can be submitted through JustFoia public records management system.
+The public has the right to request records in compliance with RCW 28A.320.160.
+Requests for disclosure of public records can be submitted on the district website at mlsd161.org.
 For more information, contact the Public Records Officer, Michelle Musso, at 509.793.7725 or mmusso@mlsd161.org.

-• Traditionally, various celebrations at school have been accompanied by treats provided by families .
-With food allergies so numerous in our district, we must be careful to determine that foods are safe for all students.
+Traditionally, various celebrations at school have been accompanied by treats provided by families.
+With numerous food allergies in our district, we must carefully determine that foods are safe for all students.
 Specific procedures must be followed when food and beverages are brought on campus for group consumption, including the following:

 Please be assured the district is not against celebrations.
 The priority is to ensure our students remain safe at school.
 Thank you for your understanding and cooperation.

-• Parents are invited to call their school principal in order to participate on the school improvement team.
-School improvement teams, sometimes called site councils, guide the work of improving learning at the school.
+Parents are invited to call their school principal to join the school improvement team.
+School improvement teams, sometimes called site councils, guide the work of improving school learning.

 Sexual harassment is defined as unwelcome behavior or communication that is sexual in nature when: